English Botany

-English Botany was a major publication of British plants comprising a 36 volume set, issued in 267 monthly parts over 23 years from 1790 to 1814.
-The work was conceived, illustrated, edited and published by the botanical illustrator and natural historian, James Sowerby.
-The brief formal technical descriptions were mostly supplied by the founder of the Linnean Society, Sir James Edward Smith.
-Initially Smith had declined to have his name associated with the work as he considered that his professional co-operation with a socially inferior artisan such as Sowerby might degrade his standing in higher circles.
-However, following the phenomenal public success and general acceptance by the professional class of the work he insisted that the title page of the fourth and succeeding volumes credited the work to his name with Sowerby named solely as the illustrator.
-The work, however, continued to be generally referred to as "Sowerby's Botany".
-In spite of this abuse of their social class differences by Smith, the two men were good friends and happily worked together on several projects over many years.
-The work was printed by J. Davis, London; initially on Edmeads and Pine laid paper.
+English Botany was a significant botanical publication comprising 36 volumes, issued in 267 monthly parts between 1790 and 1814.
+Conceived, illustrated, edited, and published by James Sowerby, the work featured technical descriptions primarily provided by Sir James Edward Smith, founder of the Linnean Society.
+Initially reluctant to associate his name with the project due to Sowerby’s lower social status, Smith later insisted on being credited as the author after its widespread success.
+Despite this social dynamic, the two maintained a productive collaboration.
+The publication, commonly known as Sowerby’s Botany, became the most comprehensive illustrated flora of Great Britain at the time, renowned for its detailed hand-coloured engravings and accessible commentary.

 The full title reads; English Botany or, Coloured Figures of British Plants, with their Essential Characters, Synonyms and Places of Growth.
 The complete First Edition comprises 2,592 hand-coloured, finely detailed, copper-plate engravings, including 3 fold-outs, each with a single page of text.
 The work is comprehensively indexed with each of the 36 volumes having its own specific set.
 In September 1814, Sowerby published a comprehensive, 42 page, three-part final index comprising; two indexes with Latin nomenclature (systematical and alphabetical) and an index of the common English names.
 The final indexes were also sold to non-subscribers as a set that included a six-page index to Sowerby's concurrent work "Coloured Figures of English Fungi or Mushrooms" (1797-1809 with five supplements to 1814) - the supplements not having previously been indexed.

 Whilst extensive, the work was not initially intended to be comprehensive - Smith would be the first to attempt such a survey with his first two volumes of Flora Britannica.
 However, by the end of the work, "Sowerby's Botany" had become the most comprehensive, illustrated flora of Great Britain published up to that time.
 It included the first descriptions and illustrations of many mosses and lichens, a particular passion of both Sowerby and Smith.
 The very high quality, fully coloured plates accompanied by brief technical descriptions followed by lengthy comments in plain English resulted in the work's immediate popularity with the general public.
 The aesthetic appeal of the vivid hand coloured engravings earned Sowerby much praise.

 In 1814 Sowerby was offering the complete work or individual plates without text as follows: